top of page

 IOM3 | Swedish model for carbon-free sponge iron.

 Sweden has large amounts of hydropower available to produce ‘green’ hydrogen.
-With other less fortunate countries ECS could provide the answer with large scale electrolysis generating both ‘green’ hydrogen and oxygen as a by-product for use, not only in steelmaking but chemical and other industries also.
+With other less fortunate countries, the Energy Conversion System could provide the answer with large-scale electrolysis generating both ‘green’ hydrogen and oxygen as a by-product for use, not only in steelmaking but also in chemical and other industries.

 National Security